skunkbandit/handyman-kpi-system/README.md

 2. Creates improved desktop shortcuts using `pythonw.exe`
 3. Sets proper process creation flags to hide the console window
 4. Provides admin deployment instructions if needed

+### User-Employee Linking Fix

+The `fix_user_employee_linking.py` script:

+1. Creates backups of the original template files
+2. Updates the field references in the templates to match the Employee model
+3. Corrects the dropdown options to show employee names properly

 ## Default Login Credentials